Lightnet/bunpreact/README.md

 # Created By: Lightnet

 # Information:
   Prototype build.
-For preact but note there some react convert and alias since bun built react js.
+For preact but note there some react convert and alias since bun runtime built.

-  Using the preact components since browser only support js module as it need to transpiler or transform from babel.js for to load and read for browser javascript to understand to render the html elements.
+  Using the preact components since browser only support js module as it need to transpiler to load and read for browser javascript to understand to render the html elements and javascript.

   Note this is test build.
-Still learning.
-Some of the Bun runtime features are in beta and features not yet added to debug better.
+Some of the Bun runtime features are in beta and features not yet added or work to debug better.

 ## Features:
 - Bun serve
 - jsx transpiler to js for fetch request handler
-- cookie testing
+- cookie
+  - [x] set
+  - [x] clear
-- headers testing
+- headers
+  - [x] Content-Type
+  - [x] Simple Content-Security-Policy ( deal with url script packages)
+- Account
+  - [x] Sign Up
+  - [x] Sign In
+  - [x] Sign Out
-- simple Json web token > JWT
+- Simple Json web token > JWT
-- preact handler transpiler jsx to js for browser developement build
+- Preact handler transpiler jsx to js for browser developement build
-- cors simple ( deal with url script packages)
 - database sqlite simple test
 - web IDE ( importmap )
   - https://www.npmjs.com/package/es-module-shims